 BO JACKSON, Los Angeles Raiders at Seattle, Nov.
 30, 1987.
 The two-sport star had been drafted first overall in 1986 by Tampa Bay but instead signed a three-year deal with baseball’s Kansas City Royals.
 Raiders owner Al Davis gained his NFL rights by drafting him in the seventh round the next year; Davis signed him to a huge contract that allowed him to join the Raiders after the Royals season was over.
 So about a month after finishing his baseball rookie season with 22 homers, he played his first NFL game on November 1.
 But heading into the game at the Kingdome, the Raiders had lost seven straight games, the team’s worst losing streak in 25 years.
 In the first quarter, Bo lost a fumble and dropped a pass; then things picked up.
 He caught a 14-yard touchdown pass in the second quarter and followed that with the signature play of his NFL career: a 91-yard touchdown run (at the time, the longest run in Raiders history), in which he followed a block by Marcus Allen, turned the corner and pulled away with ease and elegance from Seattle defenders.
 After running through the end zone, he disappeared into the tunnel leading to the locker room, and Raiders teammates followed him to celebrate.
 Michaels: “There goes Bo and nobody catches Bo.
 Touchdown!”
 Dierdorf: “He may not stop til Tacoma!”
 Michaels: “Portland!”
 Gifford: “He just went by Spokane!”
 Dierdorf commented, while viewing the replay, “It’s like little kids chasing a grown man!”
 Later in the game, Bo added a third touchdown, running over Seattle’s loquacious linebacker Brian Bosworth, in the process.
 His total of 221 rushing yards still ranks as tops in any game in Monday Night history.

 MICHAEL VICK, Philadelphia at Washington, Nov.
 15, 2010.
 Vick played six often-sensational seasons with the Falcons, a stretch that ended abruptly with his guilty plea in August 2007 to federal charges relating to dog-fighting.
 He was suspended by the NFL, spent the better part of two years in prison, and saw financial losses well into eight figures.
 But after being released by the Falcons and from prison, and after getting guidance from Tony Dungy, Vick signed with the Eagles.
 He was a backup in 2009, but earned the starting job early in the 2010 season.
-On the first play of the game against the Redskins (who were quarterbacked that night by former Eagles QB Donovan McNabb, who had been traded to Washington in April), Vick connected with DeSean Jackson in stride for an 88-yard touchdown (60-plus yards in the air), and he didn’t stop there.
+On the first play of the game against the Washington Redskins (who were quarterbacked that night by former Eagles QB Donovan McNabb, who had been traded to Washington in April), Vick connected with DeSean Jackson in stride for an 88-yard touchdown (60-plus yards in the air), and he didn’t stop there.
 Vick threw for 333 yards and four touchdowns and ran for 80 yards and two touchdowns to propel his team to a 59-28 victory, as the Eagles set a still-standing Monday Night record for points in one game.
-No other player in NFL history, before Vick or since, has had a game in which he passed for 300+ yards and 4+ TDs, and ran for 50+ yards and 2+ TDs.
+No other player in NFL history, before Vick or since, has had a game in which he passed for 300-plus yards and four or more TDs, and ran for 50-plus yards and 2 or more scores.
 Gruden: “I don’t know how you stop this guy!”

 MOST MEMORABLE GAMES